CumulusNetworks/docs/content/guides/NVUE Command Reference/Show-Commands/ACL-Commands.md

 ## nv show interface \<interface-id\> acl \<acl-id\> statistics

-Shows statistics for the specified ACL on the specified interface.
+Shows statistics for a specific ACL on the specified interface.

 ### Command Syntax